 It is the cutest thing and even cuter in person.
 The pictures just don't do it justice.

 I've had numerous requests for a container garden guide and that is coming, however I thought I would also highlight several varieties that make an especially good choice for a container garden starting with this Micro Tom tomato.

-I was blown away how quickly it grew and started producing fruit.
-My littlest children ate them as soon as they were ripe, or even before and thus I did not get any photos of it loaded with little maters.
+I was blown away by how quickly it grew and started producing fruit.
+My littlest children ate them as soon as they were ripe, or even before they were ripe, and thus I did not get any photos of it loaded with little tomatoes.
 Maybe next time?
 Only if I can grow them in hiding.
 Ha!

 After having so much success growing it last summer I thought I would try growing it inside this winter.
 We just planted it around a month ago.
-It is not growing as quickly now that the day are so short as compared to growing it in the green house with all the sun but it is doing great and I hope to be eating fresh tomatoes before long.
+It is not growing as quickly now that the days are so short as compared to growing it in the green house with all the sun, but it is doing great, and I hope to be eating fresh tomatoes before long.
 This little guy already has 27 blooms on it!

 Can you believe that, 27 blooms on that tiny little thing?
 So awesome!

 Planter size: 5-6" - It is always helpful if the planter has a reservoir/tray to hold extra water, especially in hot, dry conditions.

 Soil: Organic potting mix.
 If you have any finished compost go ahead an mix a a couple of handfuls into the potting mix.